As with any part of the garden, a pond will need regular maintenance to keep plants in check, especially as pond plants can be vigorous growers.

 Top up the water

 Top up water as it evaporates in summer, causing the level to drop.
 Ideally use rainwater from a butt around once a week or as needed.
 If you have only tap water available, leave it to rest for 24 hours before adding to the pond, to enable any harmful chemicals such as chlorine, to evaporate.
-Take a look at our six ways to save water in the garden, so you always have a supply of rainwater to use.

 Clear decaying vegetation